 Of the ten states surveyed for this report, New Mexico and Florida had the most racially diverse state courts.
-Both states have highly diverse general populations: New Mexico's general population is 57% non-white 101 and Florida's is 39% non-white.
-102 Non-white attorneys represent 21% of New Mexico's bar 103 and 13% of Florida's bar.
-104 of Appeals and 19% of the District Court.
-Similarly, Florida has two minority justices on its seven-member Supreme Court and 16% of its Court of Appeals judges are non-white.
-On a positive note, Peggy A. Quince became Chief Justice on June 27, 2008.
-She is the first African-American woman to become Chief Justice of the Florida Supreme Court.
+Both states have highly diverse general populations: New Mexico's general population is 57% non-white101 and Florida's is 39% non-white.102 Non-white attorneys represent 21% of New Mexico's bar103 and 13% of Florida's bar.104

 The demographic composition of both states' law schools more closely reflects the demographics of the state, although the schools also lag behind the population.
-New Mexico has two sitting Hispanic judges on its five-judge Supreme Court.
-Non-white judges make up 15% of New Mexico's Court sented" and charges the Dean of the University of New Mexico Law School with deciding if those diverse interests are represented.
-Florida's diversity provision is more robust; it requires that when making appointments to the Commission, "the Governor shall seek to ensure that, to the extent possible, the membership of the Commission reflects the racial, ethnic, and gender diversity, as well as the geographic distribution, of the population within the territorial jurisdiction of the court for which nominations will be considered."
-109
+New Mexico has two sitting Hispanic judges on its five-judge Supreme Court.105 Non-white judges make up 15% of New Mexico's Court